-The Group also incorporates the recommendations of the Task Force on Climate-related Financial Disclosure in its process of identifying, analysing and managing risks and opportunities related to climate change, and has implemented certain mitigation actions such as the development and implementation of the Deep Decarbonisation Path (the internal emissions reduction plan, as detailed above), Shadow Carbon Pricing (which is a methodology to monetize the potential climate risk of its most relevant investments with the aim of reorienting its activity to low-carbon business models), consideration of raw material and energy price increases in contract negotiations, search for innovative technological solutions to reduce energy consumption and emissions and study and collaboration with key stakeholders for the development of projects that favour the transition to a low-carbon economy.
+The Group also incorporates the recommendations of the Task Force on Climate-related Financial Disclosure in its process of identifying, analysing and managing risks and opportunities related to climate change, and has implemented certain mitigation actions such as the development and implementation of the Deep Decarbonisation Path (the internal emissions reduction plan, as detailed above), Shadow Carbon Pricing (which is a methodology to monetise the potential climate risk of its most relevant investments with the aim of reorienting its activity to low-carbon business models), consideration of raw material and energy price increases in contract negotiations, search for innovative technological solutions to reduce energy consumption and emissions and study and collaboration with key stakeholders for the development of projects that favour the transition to a low-carbon economy.

 Regarding biodiversity, the Group recognises the key role played by biodiversity in the provision of services that support the economy and social well-being.
 For this reason, the Group has recently approved a specific Biodiversity Policy, integrated into the management system that governs the organisational and operational processes of all its contracts.
+The Group has been also recognised as an early adopter of the Taskforce for Nature-related financial disclosure (the "TNFD"), which includes the assessment of risk and opportunities, as well as dependencies regarding natural capital and ecosystem services.
 The Group has also approved a Water Policy, which recognises water as a limited and irreplaceable natural resource and its access as a fundamental human right.
 In order to manage the resource positively, the focus is on its availability, quality and impact on ecosystems.